Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ###### Browser

 Unfortunately, Firefox removed the user interface of importing CRL, thus, we are not able to revoke a certificate on our own.
-Information can be found in the following website. https://wiki.mozilla.org/CA:ImprovingRevocation#Preload_Revocations_of_Intermediate_CA_Certificates However, you can still try the a tool, MobaXterm, to configure CRL manually.
+Information can be found in the following website. https://wiki.mozilla.org/CA:ImprovingRevocation#Preload_Revocations_of_Intermediate_CA_Certificates However, you can still try a tool, MobaXterm, to configure CRL manually.

  ![Alt text](pic/Picture68.png?raw=true "Title")

-As you can see from the screenshot, you can move files on the leften side of the window, and there's a terminal on the righten side.
+As you can see from the screenshot, you can move files on the left-hand side of the window, and there's a terminal on the right-hand side.

 ## Assignments